Analytics-Driven Health Care Operations and Design

 Tepper faculty and their collaborators develop advanced analytical methods to ensure health care operations and markets run smoothly, whether it's the design of insurance or the supply of materials or people such as blood, vaccines, health care aides, equipment, or home visits.

-Alan Scheller-Wolf, Senior Associate Dean, Faculty and Research; Richard M. Cyert Professor of Operations Management
+Alan Scheller-Wolf, Richard M. Cyert Professor of Operations Management

 - Blood Platelet Inventory Management: How to manage ordering and distribution of products such as blood platelets in the face of their short shelf life and age-dependent demand.